MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-skypeforbusiness-admin-center.md

 ---
-title: Manage Teams during the transition to the new Microsoft Teams & Skype for Business Admin Center
+title: Manage Teams during the transition to the new Microsoft Teams admin center
 author: LolaJacobsen
 ms.author: lolaj
 manager: serdars